Kosmos and the Point-of-Care Ultrasound Revolution in Acute Care

 “Traditionally, we’d run through a whole bunch of different things this could be caused by.
 And now you can take about a minute and forty seconds and there’s five things on the list.” he says.

 That speed is essential for physicians to administer life-saving care as quickly as possible.
 But expediency isn’t the only benefit Kosmos can offer doctors in high-pressure situations.
-Unlike other point of care ultrasound devices on the market, Kosmos is tablet-based, offering readouts on the Kosmos Bridge—a highly secure proprietary tablet.
-That means it takes up less space bedside than other competitors while ensuring patient’s data stays safe .
+Unlike other point-of-care ultrasound devices on the market, Kosmos is tablet-based, offering readouts on the Kosmos Bridge—a highly secure and proprietary tablet.
+That means it takes up less space bedside than other competitors while ensuring patient’s data stays safe.